 I always want to resolve issues at my level.
-If someone is sent to jail because of a crime committed against an LGBT+ person, it may bring even more hate.
-If we get the perpetrator, like in a blackmail case, they sign bonds that [they] would not do so again.127
+If someone is sent to jail because of a crime committed against

 John, although in a different region from Kwame, adopts the same approach: "We just try to settle the cases."
 128